August 31, 1947

 UNSCOP (the United Nations Special Committee on Palestine) has its final meeting.

-The committee has representatives from 11 nations: Australia, Canada, Czechoslovakia, Guatemala, India, Iran, the Netherlands, Peru, Sweden, Uruguay and Yugoslavia.
-Its final report contains a majority proposal (endorsed by the representatives of eight of the 11 nations, excluding Iran, India and Yugoslavia) for the partition of British Mandate of Palestine into two states with an economic union, as well as a minority proposal (endorsed by Iran, India and Yugoslavia) for a federal state with Arab and Jewish states within it.
+The committee has representatives from 11 countries: Australia, Canada, Czechoslovakia, Guatemala, India, Iran, the Netherlands, Peru, Sweden, Uruguay and Yugoslavia.
+Its final report contains a majority proposal (endorsed by the representatives of eight of the 11 countries, excluding Iran, India and Yugoslavia) for the partition of the British Mandate of Palestine into two states with an economic union, as well as a minority proposal (endorsed by Iran, India and Yugoslavia) for a federal state with Arab and Jewish states within it.
 The Jewish Agency accepts partition; the Arab Higher Committee for Palestine rejects it.
-The United Nations votes to approve the partition plan Nov.
-29, 1947.
+The United Nations votes to approve the partition plan November 29, 1947.